sderrien/riscv-hls/readme.md

 To debug a program running on the ISS model running on the host CPU

 	gdb-server-iss
 	riscv32-unknown-elf-gdb -ex "target remote :1234" ../riscv-programs/example.elf

+To debug a program running on a behavioral model of the riscv + debug core on the host CPU

+	gdb-server-pipe
+	riscv32-unknown-elf-gdb -ex "target remote :1234" ../riscv-programs/example.elf

 To debug a program running on the FPGA using the RISCV hardware IP synthesized from the ISS model